Prediction Sets and Conformal Inference with Interval Outcomes

 Here, the auxiliary random variable \(B_i\) is independently drawn from a Bernoulli distribution with probability \(0.5\), and the following functions are used.

 The observed intervals \((Y_i^L, Y_i^U)\) are obtained by adding independent noise to the unobserved outcomes.

 In this design, the conditional distribution \(P_{Y\mid X}\) is unimodal for smaller values of \(X\) and bi-modal for larger values of \(X\).
-Regression and quantile regression based prediction sets will have difficulty capturing the bifurcation shape of the oracle prediction set.
+Regression and quantile regression-based prediction sets will have difficulty capturing the bifurcation shape of the oracle prediction set.

 \item \textit{Model B.} The unobserved outcomes are generated in the same way as in \autoref{eq:mixture model} above.
-We randomly select 20\% of the unobserved outcomes and they are interval valued and in this case and \((Y^{L}_{i}, Y_{i}^{U})\) have a discrete distribution , while the remaining 80\% are observed without censoring.
+We randomly select 20\% of the unobserved outcomes, and they are interval valued, and in this case and \((Y^{L}_{i}, Y_{i}^{U})\) have a discrete distribution, while the remaining 80\% are observed without censoring.
 Let \(\iota_{i}\) be a random draw from a Bernoulli distribution with probability 0.2,

 This model is designed to evaluate the performance of the conformalized prediction set under fixed censoring.
 We choose to censor 20\% of the outcomes, as approximately 20\% of the income data is interval valued in the dataset used for our empirical studies. \item \textit{Model C.} The unobserved outcomes are generated according to the following model,